UP-RS-ESP/vacon.github.io/_pages/theses.md

 - MSc RSIV: MSc Remote Sensing, geoInformation, and Visualization
 - IoG: Institute of Geoscience
+- IoEES: Institute of Earth and Environmental Sciences

 | *Title* | Department and Degree | Additional information and PDF link (if available) |
 |:----:|-------|:---:|:---:|